ontio/ontology-java-sdk/docs/en/smartcontract.md

 * Push result case details

-**Deposit certificate example**

-The certificate abi.json document is as follows.
+**Deposit certificate example**，The certificate abi.json document is as follows.

 ```
 {